-Most Computers & electronic devices contain circuit boards and other components inside that will contain many types of precious metals including Gold, Platinum and Silver.
+Even today, most Computers & electronic devices have circuit boards and other components inside that still contain many types of precious metals including Gold, Palladium, Platinum and Silver.

-Computer components containing the most amounts of valuable precious metals include Motherboards, connector cards, graphic cards, memory cards, CPU's and other various small electronic components, connectors/cables & Hard drives.
+Computer components containing the most amounts of valuable precious metals include Motherboards, connector cards, video cards, memory cards, CPU & GPU chips, and other various small electronic components, connectors / cables, & Hard drives.